A Polynomial Time Algorithm For Solving Clique Problems

 💡 Research Summary

-The paper claims to have discovered a single algorithm that can solve three classic formulations of the clique problem in polynomial time: (1) determining the size of the largest clique, (2) enumerating all maximal cliques, and (3) answering the decision question “does a clique of size k exist?”
-The author argues that because these problems are NP‑complete, a polynomial‑time solution directly proves that P = NP.
+The manuscript claims to have discovered a single polynomial‑time algorithm that solves all three classic formulations of the clique problem: (i) determining the size of the largest clique, (ii) enumerating all maximal cliques, and (iii) deciding whether a clique of a given size k exists.
+The author presents the algorithm in two phases, provides illustrative examples on small graphs, and asserts that the method proves P = NP.